 - “‘Que nunca en estas tierras se han oydo’: Materiality, Readers, and Mobility in Sixteenth Century Iberian Chapbooks.”
 Early Modern Spanish Literature.
 9th Annual Symposium on Medieval and Renaissance Studies (SMRS), 21-23 Jun.
 2022, Saint Louis University, MO.

 - “‘De Granada a Almería’: Mapping Sacred and Hybrid Spaces in pliegos sueltos from 16th Century Iberia.”
 City Limits: Verging on the Urban in Medieval Iberia.
 57th International Congress on Medieval Studies (ICMS), 9-14 May 2022, Western Michigan University, Kalamazoo, MI.
 Online.

-- (Upcoming) ““¡Amad, dueñas, amalde tal omne qual debuxo!”: Understanding the Medieval Male through Guidelines for Women’s Behavior.”
+- “‘¡Amad, dueñas, amalde tal omne qual debuxo!’: Understanding the Medieval Male through Guidelines for Women’s Behavior.”
 Medieval-Ibero Explicandi per Masculum: Counsel for Women Composed by Men.
-55th International Congress on Medieval Studies (ICMS), 7-10 May 2020, Western Michigan University, Kalamazoo, Michigan.
-Deferred to 2021 conference due to COVID-19.
+56th International Congress on Medieval Studies (ICMS), 10-15 May 2021, Western Michigan University, Kalamazoo, MI.
+Online.

-- “Workshop and Danza de la muerte in MS Parma 2666; fol.
-200r presentation.”
+- “Alef Bet and Romance Correspondences” and “Danza de la muerte in MS Parma 2666; fol.
+200r.”
 Unveiling Judeo-Spanish Texts: A Hebrew Aljamiado Workshop.
 1st Hebrew Aljamiado Research Group Workshop, 22 Feb.
-2018, University of California – Los Angeles, Los Angeles, California.
-Workshop organizer and presenter.
+2018, University of California, Los Angeles.
+Organizing Committee.